MarkLundager/MarkLundager.com/README.md

 # MarkLundager.com

-marklundager.com is a website which I work on when I find the time.
-Currently, the frontend is implemented using React and the backend is implemented with Python.
+Currently, the frontend is implemented using React.JS and the backend is implemented with Python (flask).
 It is hosted on my Raspberry Pi 4 which is connected to an arduino.
 I use NGINX as a reversed proxy to handle encryption (TSL), redirects and potential work load balances in the future.
 Listed below are features which I have added (marked Done) and features I wish to implement.